Jolanrensen/KHomeAssistant/README.md

 ##Getting started
 I'm still working on getting KHomeAssistant to work as an Add-On for Home Assistant, however, in the meantime, you can already test KHomeAssistant from your own PC, as long as you can connect to your Home Assistant instance over the network / internet.
+Recommended tools are Intellij by Jetbrains and some Kotlin knowledge of course.

+The library is not yet published, so for now, you can keep the library (KHomeAssistantLibrary) and your instance consisting of automation (KHomeAssistantExample) in the same project.
+Eventually, the library will be published.

 Firstly you'll need a Long Lived Access Token.
 This, you can create by going to your profile on the web interface, scrolling down and creating a new one.

 All communication between the program and the Home Assistant instance goes via `KHomeAssistantInstance`.